El Mahmoudiyah

 El Mahmoudia (المحمودية, [elmæħmoˈdejjæ]) is an Egyptian city on the connection point between the Nile and Mahmoudiyah canal.
-It's a city with a history despite its modernity.
+It is a city with a history despite its modernity.
 It was one of the most important trade ports on the Nile River.
 Trading ships traveling from Upper Egypt and Lower Egypt to Alexandria passed through its lock and up the Mahmoudiyah Canal.
-Also trading ships from Alexandria carried imported merchandises to Cairo passing by it.
+Trading ships from Alexandria also carried imported merchandise to Cairo through the port.

 Special location

 The city's special location made it a major trade center in the region.
 As ships stopped in its natural mooring in the Nile the city had a major activity in markets.

 History

 Mahmoudiyah was built over Al-Atf (العطف) village, which was called Balhib (ⲡⲉⲗϩⲓⲡ, بلهيب) in Middle Ages, and it was a police station belonging to the Rashid Center.
 It is distinguished by its great mosque that was built during the reign of Muhammad Ali.
-And it was named after Mahmoudiyah after the name of Sultan Mahmoud Khan in Istanbul.
-Egypt was a vassal of the Ottoman Empire, at which time Muhammad Ali Pasha was the governor in Egypt.
+It was named after Mahmoudiyah after Ottoman Sultan Mahmud II in Istanbul.
+Egypt was a vassal of the Ottoman Empire, during which time Muhammad Ali Pasha was the governor of Egypt.

 Its name is associated with the name of a nearby canal, and the city is characterized by a hydraulic system of locks, whose waters patch the boats from the Nile and lower them from the canal to the level of the Nile.
-The city was surrounded by water, especially in the south.
-It was branching from the Mahmudiyah Canal, the Rashidiyya Canal, which used to supply Rashid and Idku with water for drinking and irrigation.
+The city is surrounded by water, especially in the south.
+It reaches from the Mahmudiyah Canal to the Rashidiyya Canal, which Is used to supply Rashid and Idku with water for drinking and irrigation.